Author: TCR Staff

 3. You can also check the school’s or district’s website to see the standards for your child’s grade level and find activities in the Learning Together set that reinforce the standards.
 If you’re unsure of whether the standard has been addressed yet, check with your child’s teacher.

-4. Encourage your child to peruse the activities during their independent-work time, especially if they are online learning for now.
+4. Encourage your child to peruse the activities during their independent-work time, especially if they are learning remotely for now.
 They might finish their classwork early, and the activities in the books from the Learning Together set will keep them on task as well as reinforce what the teacher is demonstrating.

 5. Get to know your children as learners.
 These materials can help you see areas in which your child shines and conversely, where they need more help.
 You can also monitor how they approach the activities; do they need more time for reflection?
 Do they like one format better than another?
 Do they need to take an academic break before finishing and come back later in order to better process the activity?
 This is valuable information for when they are required to do classwork on their own.
 You can discuss their learning methods with them and help them self-regulate according to their own academic styles and needs.